 A mobile network consists of a large number of cells

 A mobile cellular network consists of a large number of interconnected coverage zones called cells that are deployed throughout the geographical areas that a mobile network operator wants to cover.
-These cells are created by the radiations from the cell towers owned by the mobile operators.
+These cells are created by the radiations from the cell towers owned by mobile operators.

 Our cellular service providers employ various 2G, 3G, 4G and 5G technologies such as GSM, UMTS, CDMA2000, LTE, and NR built into the radio units within the cell towers.
 In technical terms, the cell towers are called radio base stations or base stations.
-The radio units in the base station emit the mobile signals (radio waves) at various frequencies that our mobile phones and other SIM-enabled devices can pick up to get us connected.
+The radio units in the base station emit mobile signals (radio waves) at various frequencies that our mobile phones and other SIM-enabled devices can pick up to get us connected.

 Cell towers are tall masts carrying radio antennas

-Cell towers or radio base stations are the tall masts carrying cellular antennas that you can spot from a distance.
+Cell towers or radio base stations are tall masts carrying cellular antennas that you can spot from a distance.
 A cellular tower can have many antennas installed on it, and the same tower may be used for 2G, 3G, 4G and 5G cells depending on the coverage of a given mobile operator.

 The radio base station is installed at a mobile operator’s site, also known as a “cell site”.
 The electricity powers it, and this power determines how far the radio signal can travel.
 The higher the power, the longer the signal can travel.
 These signals are sent at specific frequencies to don’t interfere with signals coming from other base stations.

 Only the mobile phone that the signal is intended for can decode that signal based on the digital techniques used by mobile operators.
 The frequency also determines how far the signal can travel; lower frequencies travel much further than higher frequencies.
 The picture below shows what a cell tower (base station) looks like.

 Cell site means the location where a cell tower is installed